 All claims can be estimated at one of our Service or Claim Centres, and certain qualifying claims can receive an estimate at a participating repair shop.
 Your estimate options will be discussed with you when you report your claim.

 An estimator will identify the damage to your vehicle and determine what repairs it needs.

 Once your estimate is complete, you can then make an appointment at the accredited repair shop of your choice to have the damage repaired.
 (Whether your estimate is conducted at a Service or Claim Centre, or a participating Direct Repair shop, your vehicle can be repaired at any accredited repair shop that is qualified to repair your vehicle.)
 If you qualify for and participate in Direct Repair, you can enjoy the convenience of having your damage estimate and repair conducted at the same repair shop.

-If your vehicle contains complex materials such as aluminum, boron steel or carbon fibre, repairs may need to be completed by an Original Equipment Manufacturer (OEM) certified or qualified facility.
-To search for accredited repair shops based on location and qualification/certification to repair your vehicle, click here.
-For additional information on OEM certification and qualification programs, see our Vehicles with Complex Materials page or contact your OEM or dealership.
+If your vehicle requires specialized repairs or contains complex materials such as aluminum, boron steel or carbon fibre, repairs may need to be completed by an Original Equipment Manufacturer (OEM) certified or qualified facility.